Covariance/predict-gibbs-energies/README.md

 - Formula standardizer extracted into separate class, now it is much more time-efficient (from 9x to 28x on different benchmarks) and able to process more complicated formulas;

-- Tests provided to cover formula standartization.
+- Tests provided to cover formula standartization;

-- Predictor refactored and type hints provided in accordance with MyPy guidelines.
+- Predictor refactored and type hints provided in accordance with MyPy guidelines;

-- Integrational tests for matching results with previous implementation provided.
+- Integrational tests for matching results with previous implementation provided;

+- CLI interface for predictor provided.

 ## TBD